Thomas Harrington & Sons: The cars

 When Rootes Group entered the two-seat sports car market in 1959 with the Sunbeam Alpine some customers complained to the dealers that unlike some rival makes such as MG and Jaguar there was not a hardtop coupé version, Thomas Harrington were a Rootes dealer and had more expertise than remaining full Rootes subsidiaries in the use of GRP moulding techniques and thus produced these for sale through selected Rootes dealerships.

 The first in this series had a molded fastback roof that resulted in a shortened boot lid, resembling a scaled-down Aston Martin.
-This was known as the Harrington Alpine, later called the A Type Harrington, with the Sunbeam name notably omitted in the Harrington conversions.
-In 1961, 3000RW was prepared in Seacrest Green for competition at the 24 Hours of Le Mans by the Rootes Works department with aluminum boot, door and bonnet panels and fared-in headlamps.
+This was known as the Harrington Alpine, now commonly called the A Series Harrington, with the Sunbeam name notably omitted in the Harrington sales literature.
+The Harrington A Series was based on the Sunbeam Alpine Series II, although there is at least one Series I bodied A Type, which was likely converted from a car by private customer order.
+In early 1961 Rootes Competition Department commissioned an A Series Harrington model to be entered in the 1961 Le Mans 24 hr race.
+The vehicle, 3000RW was prepared in Seacrest Green by the Rootes Works department with aluminum boot, door and bonnet panels and fared-in headlamps.
 Driven by Peter Harper and Peter Procter, this car beat a works-prepared Porsche to win the Index of Thermal Efficiency, a prestigious award which at the time brought more prize money than second place overall.

 There were four iterations of Harringtons built on the Alpine platform from 1961 to 1964.
-With 110 Harrington Alpines built, most on order but some as retrofit conversions, Rootes switched in late 1961 to an edition commemorating Harrington's LeMans achievement.
-Almost all Harrington Alpines were RHD made for the home market, while most of the 250 LeMans models were exported to the United States.
+With 110 Series A Harrington Alpines built, most on order but some as retrofit conversions, Harrington switched production in late 1961 to a new model commemorating Harrington's LeMans achievement.
+This was announced as the Sunbeam Harrington LeMans.
+The car featured a similar coupe roof line at the previous A Series model but additionally featured an opening rear hatch and bodywork that swept down to the tail, the original Alpine finned rear wings being cut down.
+Whereas Almost all A series Harrington Alpines were RHD and made for the home market, most of the 250 Harrington LeMans models were LHD destined for export to the United States, where they were marketed by the Rootes dealerships.